-We also work to help the public identify and avoid digital hazards such as distracted driving, scams, fraud and on- and offline bullying.
+We work to help the public identify and avoid digital hazards such as distracted driving, scams, fraud, and on- and offline bullying.

 It Can Wait

-Today, It Can Wait is focused on raising awareness on social media about the dangers of distracted driving, using the hashtag #ItCanWait.
-We also provide information, videos and a community toolkit for everyone to join the movement and help make a difference in their community.
+Today, It Can Wait is focused on raising grassroots awareness about the dangers of distracted driving.
+We provide information, videos and a community toolkit for everyone to join the movement and help make a difference in their community.

-AT&T also continues to collaborate with non-profit partners to raise awareness about distracted driving.
-In 2020, we supported the 9th Annual Project Yellow Light Scholarship Competition.
-The 2020 contest, which calls on students to create a Public Service Announcement (PSA) encouraging their peers to avoid distracted driving, received more than 2,000 submissions.
-The competition awards 6 winning students with scholarships, provided with support from the AT&T Foundation, as well as national exposure for their PSAs on television, radio, outdoor and digital platforms nationwide.
+In 2021, we also supported the 10th Annual Project Yellow Light Scholarship Competition, which calls on students to create a Public Service Announcement (PSA) encouraging their peers to avoid distracted driving.
+Winners received scholarships, provided with support from the AT&T Foundation, as well as national exposure for their PSAs on television, radio, outdoor and digital platforms nationwide.